Ruobing26/my-R-project/README.md

 ### R scripts

 - `01_reference_pipeline.R`
   Main reference pipeline.
-This script imports the anonymised pilot datasets, reshapes them into a standardised long format, applies the complete-day restriction, computes day-specific group summaries, and calculates the reference sample sizes used to benchmark the LLM outputs.
+Imports the anonymised pilot datasets, reshapes them into long format, applies the complete-day restriction, computes day-specific group summaries, and calculates the reference sample sizes used to benchmark the LLM outputs.

-  In addition to the main absolute-endpoint reference calculations, the script also contains auxiliary pre-specified calculations for pairwise day-to-day contrasts.
-These were prepared in advance as part of the broader reproducibility framework and were not added post hoc in response to individual model outputs.

 - `02_scenario_validation_E1.R`
-  Scenario-specific validation for E1.
-This script reproduces the benchmark calculation under the exact assumptions imposed in the E1 prompt, including the fixed target effect size and the selectively favourable variance input.
+  Scenario-specific validation for E1 under the exact assumptions imposed in the E1 prompt.

 - `03_plot_prompt_input_figure.R`
   Plotting script for the exploratory figure shown in Chapter 3.
-The figure displays the tumour trajectories in the three original pilot datasets and marks both the earliest visible group separation and the later start of the prompt-input window.

 - `04_manual_formula_checks.R`
   Manual validation script based on the formulas presented in Chapter 2.
 This script reproduces selected reference calculations analytically rather than via package-based functions and compares them with the exported reference values.